 In-network (aka “contracted dentists”) dentists sign contracts with dental insurance companies promising to charge pre-determined amounts for certain services.
 The pre-determined amounts are oftentimes significantly lower than what any office would normally be willing to charge.
 Why would a dentist be willing to charge so much less?
 Because the insurance companies swear that in-network dentists get more patients.
 In a perfect world, the increase in the volume of patients would make up for the lower cost of services (quantity over quality).

 Of course, it doesn’t always work that way.
 The extreme discounts that contracted dentists have to give may be good for patients’ pockets but they can force dentists to cut dangerous corners.
 A great example is dental labs.
-For a lot of dental procedures, dental labs are required to make the necessary materials (like retainers, dentures, bridges, etc.) The price you pay at a non-contracted dentist covers that lab cost but at an in-network dentist, the office may have to absorb those lab costs.
+A lot of dental procedures require dental labs to make the necessary materials (like retainers, dentures, bridges, etc.) The price you pay at a non-contracted dentist covers that lab cost.
+At an in-network dentist, the office may have to absorb those lab costs.
 After a while of this, the dentist may decide to use a cheaper lab that doesn’t make as good of products but offers lower prices.
 Patients may get a cheap denture from their in-network dentist but because the office had to cut corners to make enough money, the denture probably won’t last.

 Cheaper doesn’t equal better

 This scenario applies to almost every aspect of dentistry.
 In-network dentists are constantly trying to stay afloat because a mazework of different contracts dictate their pricing.
 Unfortunately, the care in-network dentists are able to give suffers because they have to make some serious sacrifices.
 This is why a lot of in-network dentists are switching to out-of-network.
 They realize that, as in-network providers, they’re cutting corners and negatively affecting their patients’ dental health.
 After all, if you can’t give your patients the care they deserve then what’s the point of being a dentist?